ClementPiela/Tech-Law/Syllabus.md

 Compulsory Reading

-•	David Restrepo Amariles and Julian McLachlan, Legal Indicators in Transnational Law Practice: A Methodological Assessment, 58 (2) Jurimetrics 164 (2018).
-Available at SSRN
+•	David Restrepo Amariles and Julian McLachlan, Legal Indicators in Transnational Law Practice: A Methodological Assessment, 58 (2) Jurimetrics 164 (2018). https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3753523
 •	Paul Boniol, George Panagopoulos, Christos Xypolopoulos, Rajaa El Ham- dani, David Restrepo Amariles, and Michalis Vazirgiannis.
 2020.
 Performance in the Courtroom: Automated Processing and Visualization of Appeal Court Decisions in France.
-In Proceedings of the 2020 Natural Legal Language Processing (NLLP) with KDD Workshop, 24 August 2020.
-Available here
+In Proceedings of the 2020 Natural Legal Language Processing (NLLP) with KDD Workshop, 24 August 2020. http://ceur-ws.org/Vol-2645/paper2.pdf

 Suggested Reading

 •	Erika R. George and David Restrepo Amariles, Ranking for Good?
-A Comparative Assessment of the Performance of French Corporations in Human Rights Rankings, 53 (1) The International Lawyer 21 (2020).
-Available at SSRR
+A Comparative Assessment of the Performance of French Corporations in Human Rights Rankings, 53 (1) The International Lawyer 21 (2020). https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3753544
 •	Sean Cao, Wei Jiang, Baozhong Yang, Alan L. Zhang, How to Talk When A Machine is Listening: Corporate Disclosure in the Age of AI, National Bureau of Economics Working Paper Series (2020)
-•	Allen and Overy Global Litigation Survey
+•	Allen and Overy Global Litigation Survey https://drive.google.com/file/d/1a3M0IMR382Uusmfj8pgVWSNx4q5GBFLk/view

 SESSION 3 - AI AND ETHICS – IN COLLABORATION WITH A&O (JANUARY 11, 2021, 2.30 PM)